 It is 1944.
 “The Boston Odd Sox” were playing “The Chicago Cheeky Chicks”.
 Petticoat Peterson has made a sudden departure from the field.

 Reading level: 7

-Murder and mystery (not murder) versions available.
-The school version comes with teacher’s notes.
+Murder and mystery (not murder) versions included.

 Sometimes embarrassing things are deliberately left out of the history books.
 They are covered over and forgotten.
 The truth is that the 1919 World Series wasn't the only black mark in baseball history – there was a far worse event in 1944.